 See questions & answers about the policy.

-Students who have earned a minimum 2.00 GPA with no previous withdrawal or leave of absence, are not in their first semester of attendance and plan to return to the University next semester may have their readmission facilitated by the Office of the Registrar.
+Students who have earned a minimum 2.00 GPA with no previous withdrawal or leave of absence, are not in their first semester of attendance and plan to return to the University next semester may have their readmission facilitated by the Office of the Registrar during the withdrawal process.